Bluetooth Host Radio Support

 IHVs should take the following steps to ensure that their Bluetooth radios have in box support on Windows:

-It is no longer possible to add radios to the in-box Bth.inf file.
+It's no longer possible to add radios to the in-box Bth.inf file.

-Should third-party INF files use the Microsoft-defined class GUID
+INF files using the Microsoft-defined class GUID

 Why the Control Panel Bluetooth application is missing